• Home |

 Honorable Mention

-I often use Federal American Eagle 150 Grain FMJ when I fill like popping off a few mags because it's also inexpensive and reliable.
+I often use Federal American Eagle 150 grain FMJ when I feel like popping off a few mags because it's also inexpensive and reliable.

-Now that you have a clearer understanding of the best ammo for a 7.5-inch 300 Blackout Barrel, let's get back to our top 4 list by clicking HERE!
+Now that you have a clearer understanding of the best ammo for a 7.5" 300 Blackout Barrel, get back to our top 4 list by clicking HERE!

 Buyer's Guide: What to Look for in the Best 300 BLK Ammo

-Buying ammo gets confusing, especially when you're a new shooter.
-However, it doesn't have to be as long as you know how to spot quality ammo, which bullet types and weights are best, and what ballistics you should expect to get out of your 300 BLK Carbine.
+Buying ammo gets confusing when you're a new shooter.
+It doesn't have to be so long as you know (A) how to spot quality ammo, (B) which bullet types and weights are best, and (C) what ballistics you should expect to get out of your 300 BLK carbine.

 How to Spot Quality Ammo

-If you still have problems after purchasing high-quality ammo, consider speaking with a gunsmith about your gas system if you don't want to change your barrel length.
+If you still have problems after purchasing high-quality ammo (and you won't consider changing your barrel length), consider speaking with a gunsmith about your gas system.

 300 Blackout Bullet Types